 To complete the installation process, you have to hire an expert, which will cost you $40 to $50 for every hour.
 Painting the stucco might cost you $700 to $900.
 The overall cost would be around $2,800 to $4,500.

-Brick, on the other hand, is more pricey compared to stucco.
-Per square foot, the bricks would cost around $9 to $12.
+Bricks, on the other hand, are more pricey compared to stuccoed walls.
+The bricks would cost around $9 to $12 per square foot.
 The cost of mortar and grout ranges from $200 to $500.

 Hiring a professional would cost you $70 per hour.
 The overall cost of installing bricks would be around $9,500 to $13,000.